aduhour/osmlanduseR/README.md

 # osmlanduseR:
-An R package to download, measure, classify and map landuse data from OpenStreetMap
+An R package to download, measure, classify and map land use data from OpenStreetMap